The Manse, Long Street, Great Ellingham

 Arrival in Great Ellingham

-James Cragg (with wife Eliza) arrived in Great Ellingham to take up the pastorate in 1847.
+The couple arrived in Great Ellingham in 1847 when James Cragg took up the pastorate in the village.
 According to David Budgen in his informative book “The Story of 300 years of the Baptist Church at Great Ellingham“, Pastor James Cragg’s nine years at Great Ellingham were full and active.

 Burial